huijing/personal-website-v3/src/content/blog/2017-03-11-we-need-to-talk-about-opera-mini.md

 ## Who uses Opera Mini?

 Guess what?
 I do.
 I'm reasonably confident that I am possibly the only person in Singapore using a [BLU Win HD LTE](http://www.gsmarena.com/blu_win_hd_lte-7205.php).
 It currently runs on Windows 10 Mobile, and I like it.
-Microsoft Edge uses EdgeHTML as its layout engine and Chakra as its Javascript engine.
+Microsoft Edge uses EdgeHTML as its layout engine and Chakra as its JavaScript engine.
 Both desktop and mobile versions use the same engine, which is more than I can say for iOS browsers <span class="emoji" role="img" tabindex="0" aria-label="fire (burn)">&#x1F525;</span>.

 Anyway, back to Opera Mini.
 The browser usage share for February 2017, according to StatCounter is **3.3%**.
 That's actually more than Edge 14 (1.49%) and Safari 10 (1.54%) combined.
 Regionally, the lion's share of users for Opera Mini are from Africa, followed by Asia.